SravanthiAnisetti/Predicting-Length-of-Stay/README.md

 ### Tool
 Visual Studio Code

 ### Programming Language
 Python

 ### Framework
 Streamlit

 ## Steps to execute the project
 1. Install the latest version of Visual Studio Code and Python interpreter.

-2. Create a folder in your system with above mentioned files and open that folder in visual studio code.
+2. Create a folder in your system with below mentioned files and open that folder in visual studio code.

-(Folder must contain : kaggle dataset(rename it as Health Care),ipynb notebook,ap.py(python file),csv.csv(intermediate csv file),rf.pkl)
+(Folder must contain : kaggle dataset(rename it as Health Care),ipynb notebook,ap.py(python file),csv.csv(intermediate csv file),rf.pkl,requirements.txt)

 3. Click the ap.py file.

-4. In the terminal of VS Code, install the necessary python libraries and required modules through pip command.
+4. In the terminal of VS Code, install the necessary python libraries and required modules as per the requirements,through pip command.

 (For example: pip install streamlit,
               pip install -U jupyter etc)